zereentabassum/inventory-management-website/README.md

 My website's features and functionalities:
 * This website is a full stack inventory management and a user interactive website made with React.
-* This website's is designed with Bootstrap.
+* This website is designed with Bootstrap.
 * It has product management functionalities.
 *  The user can manage inventory items and also see the details of the items.
 * The user can restock and deliver the items.